 Acceptance is a very real need!

-It’s not uncommon to hear women teasing, joking, or even mocking men by quoting the common phrase, “Men only want one thing!”
-If ever someone asks what that one thing is everyone else just giggles or blushes, but no one will say.
+It’s not uncommon to hear women teasing, joking, or even mocking men by quoting the common phrase, “Men only want one thing!”.
+And if ever someone asks what that one thing is everyone else just giggles or blushes, but no one will say.
 Well, if I had to give it a name, I would say that the one thing men need is acceptance, and that is no joking matter.
-It can come in many forms or be lacking in many areas, but deep down in the heart of every man is the longing to be accepted, the need to feel “good enough”, and the need to feel like in spite of his flaws his wife still thinks he’s her Prince Charming.
+It can come in many forms or be lacking in many ways, but deep down in the heart of every man is the longing to be accepted, the need to feel “good enough”, and the need to feel like, in spite of his flaws, his wife still thinks he’s her Prince Charming.

-This is a word many women have a problem with, and a word that most women (if any) do not really, fully understand.
-We’ve heard many times that as wives we are supposed to respect our husbands, but for most of us if we really stop to consider it we would probably find it difficult to give a good definition of the word respect.
+This is a word that many women have a problem with, and a word that most women (if any) do not really, fully understand.
+As wives, we’ve heard many times that we are supposed to respect our husbands, but for most of us if we really stop to consider it we would probably find it difficult to give a good definition of the word respect.

 How can we really respect our husbands if we don’t even really understand what respect is?

-And for many of us we don’t really want to know what it means.
-From what we do know of respect we feel like it is something that needs to be earned, and since our husbands still have a long ways to go to really earn greater levels of respect we feel like we are in a way “off the hook”, as though we can wait until he becomes worthy of respect before we take this whole “respect your husband” thing seriously.
+Plus, if we’re truly honest with ourselves, I think we could admit that we don’t really want to know what it means, because from what we do know of respect we feel like it is something that needs to be earned, and since our husbands are obviously flawed and still have a long ways to go in really earn greater levels of respect we feel like we are in a way “off the hook”, as though we can somehow wait until he becomes worthy of respect before we take this whole “respect your husband” thing seriously.